pjpeters13/neural-network-challenge-1/README.md

 Access the Notebook
 Open the notebook: Use this link to access the pre-configured Colab notebook: Student Loan Recommendation System Notebook

-Save a copy to your drive: Click on File > Save a copy in Drive… to create a personal copy of the notebook.
+Save a copy to your drive: Click on File > Save a copy in Drive… to create a personal copy of student_loans_with_deep_learning.ipynb.

 Using the Notebook
 Follow the step-by-step instructions within the notebook to input your data and receive recommendations.